martinohmann/promise/README.md

 features:

 * Waiting for promise resolution.
+* Panics during promise resolution cause the promise to be rejected with the panic message.
+* Nested promise resolution.
 * `Race`, `All`, `Any` and `AllSettled` extensions to handle the parallel resolution of multiple promises.
 * Promise instrumentation for tracing, logging and debugging.
 See the